bbauska/UofM-AdvStyling/README.md

 ***Learn more:** [Jamstack.org](https://jamstack.org/) // [WTF is
 Jamstack?](https://jamstack.wtf/)*

-## Top Front-end Frameworks & Libraries for 2023 {#top-front-end-frameworks-libraries-for-2023 .unnumbered}
+## Top Front-end Frameworks & Libraries for 2023

-### How to Use JavaScript Libraries {#how-to-use-javascript-libraries .unnumbered}
+### How to Use JavaScript Libraries

 To use a JavaScript library in your app, add \<script\> to the \<head\> element using the src attribute that references the library